 Chapter 1: How can GST affect my business?

-- you may need to add GST to your prices
+- GST should be added to your prices

-- you will need to send that extra money to the ATO
+- all that extra money should go to the ATO

 How much is GST?

-- staple foods such as fruit and vegetables, meat, most dairy, spices, and sauces
+- foods that are essential to a diet, such as fruit and vegetables, meat, the majority of dairy products, spices, and sauces

 GST on imports